Frequently Asked Questions

 A: Input is stereo, with LMV324 pre-amp and it is using MCU's internal ADCs which are 12-bit only (that's why I call it a "lo-fi in, hi-fi out" machine).
 Op-amp's gain is controlled by two 1M trimmers, and out of the factory set to the middle of the range.
 Not sure about how to express this in dB to be honest, haven't done necessary calculations yet.
 The DAC is CS43L22, same as on STM32F4 Discovery boards, but I am thinking of replacing it with TLV320AIC3104 in the upgraded version, so we can have 16-bit inputs and proper line-in (already tested it on some of the prototypes and it works very well).
 More info about architecture and also the schematic is here.
 The DAC is running at 22.050kHz in most channels (a trade-off between sampling rate and polyphony), but can go up to 96kHz.
 New DAC will have the same range.
 You can find details about the frequency response in linked datasheets.

-A: Shipping is 12 Euros absolutely anywhere - our post office is cool (but it does not mean it ships everywhere - see the next question).
+A: Shipping is 12 to 15 Euros absolutely anywhere - our post office is cool (but it does not mean it ships everywhere - see the next question).
 You can check estimated delivery times for some countries here.
 So far Gechos found their new home in: Argentina, Australia, Austria, Belgium, Brazil, Canada, Canary Islands, Chile, China, Czech Republic, Denmark, Estonia, Finland, France, Germany, Greece, Guadeloupe, Hong Kong, Hungary, Iceland, Ireland, Israel, Italy, Japan, Latvia, Luxembourg, Malaysia, Mexico, Netherlands, New Zealand, Norway, Romania, Poland, Singapore, Slovakia, Slovenia, Spain, Sweden, Switzerland, Taiwan, Thailand, United Arab Emirates, United Kingdom and United States.
 Hoping to add new destinations to the list! :)

 A: As long as it is not blacklisted, yes.
 It's illegal to ship Gechos into some countries as the CPU is powerful enough to drive an ICBM.
 No kidding.